thomasWeise/distributedComputingExamples/webServices/README.md

 2. Scroll to the second line, right after `#!/bin/sh`.
 3. Insert `export JAVA_HOME=$(dirname $(dirname $(readlink -f $(which javac))))`
 4. Save and close the file.
-5. Try again `./axis2-server.sh`, now it should work.
+5. Try again to execute `./axis2-server.sh`, now it should work.

 We basically now create the environment variable on the fly when starting the server.